scribe-security/docs/docs/platforms/overview.md

 The option `--instance` specifies a unique DockerHub instance string, with an empty string as the default.

-The option `--default_product_key_strategy` sets the strategy for overriding product keys with "mapping" as the default for using the user-proivded mappings.
-Other optoins are:
+The option `--default_product_key_strategy` sets the strategy for overriding product keys with "mapping" as the default for using the user-provided mappings.
+Other options are:
 * `namespace` - to use the namespace as the product key.
 * `pod` - to use the image name as the product key.
 * `tag` - to use the tag as the product key.

 The option `--default_product_version_strategy` sets the strategy for overriding product versions.
-This option is ignored when specicyping the `--default_produc_key_strategy` as `mapping`.
+This option is ignored when specifying the `--default_produc_key_strategy` as `mapping`.

 The option `--scope.namespace` allows for specifying DockerHub namespaces to include, with a default wildcard ["*"] for all namespaces.